dautermann/ContinentalCodeTest/README.md

 >Bonus Points: for unit testing, UI/UX functionality, and responsiveness, code readability, comments, and dealing with edge cases that you see.

+Demonstrates how to do filename parsing the Continental way!

 As Xcode 8 only came out a couple months prior to me doing this sample code, I decided to do this entirely in Swift 3 to see how it would go.

+There are both iOS & Mac targets in this project.
+The iOS target has tests attached to it.

-This implementation was a bit more time consuming for me than how it would have been with Swift 1 - 2 and Objective-C, but I suspect as I get more fluent with the latest version of Swift I'll get faster.
-This was my opportunity to do some public work with Closures (i.e. update the UI after parsing the text field) and a bit of unit testing.
+Doing this implementation was a bit more time consuming than how it would have been for me in Objective-C, primarily because Swift 3 syntax is somewhat different than Swift 1 & 2 and some things we take for granted in Objective-C (like passing an Integer index to substringToIndex:) don't exist in Swift.
+But I definitely was happy to get the chance to have fun with closures (which update the UI after parsing the text field) and a bit of unit testing.

+I hope you like the results.